awsdocs/aws-glue-developer-guide/doc_source/components-key-concepts.md

 ### Database<a name="components-database"></a>

-A set of associated Data Catalog table definitions organized into a logical group in AWS Glue\.
+A set of associated Data Catalog table definitions organized into a logical group\.

 ### Data store, data source, data target<a name="components-data-store"></a>